emailverifyapicom/docs-bulk/docs/status-codes.rst

 	100% confidence that the mail box does not exist.

+:MailboxTemporarilyUnavaible:
+	The mail server is operating :term:`Grey Listing`.
+Whilst we endeavour to verify grey listed addresses, sometimes it is not possible whilst still offering timely verification results.

 :NoMxServersFound:
 	There are no mail servers defined for this domain, according to :term:`DNS`.

 	Email addresses cannot be valid if there are no email servers defined in :term:`DNS` for the domain.

+:OperationCanceled:
+	The operation was cancelled.

+:ProxyConnectionTimeout:
+	The proxy timed out.

 :ServerDoesNotSupportInternationalMailboxes:
 	The server does not support international mailboxes.